 We get the tonic for free as the open string.
 If we want to play western music (and just about anything else), then the six other notes of the major scale is a good start, and if we throw in three more notes we get the natural minor scale as well.
 While we're at it, we can include the minor second and augmented fourth (i.e. the tritone) to get a complete chromatic scale.

-The minor seventh is a problem though: it could be 7:4, 16:9, or 9:5, depending on who you ask.
-7:4 and 9:5 are far enough apart (barely) to be individually playable if we were to include both, but 16:9 lands right between them and it's definitely too close to 9:5.
+The minor seventh is another problem: it could be 7:4, 16:9, or 9:5, depending on who you ask.
+7:4 and 9:5 are far enough apart (barely) to be individually playable if we were to include both, but 16:9 lands right between them and it's very close to 9:5.
 My initial solution was just to omit 16:9.
 However, I now prefer to include the 16:9 and omit the other two.
 (16:9 is the "complement" of 9:8, which is a more important note in western music than the complements of the other two, which are 8:7 and 10:9.
 A good rule of thumb appears to be that if a note is important, then its complement is equally important.
 By complement, I mean the interval that you add to an existing interval to make an octave.
 More on that later.)
-Another workaround when neighboring notes are uncomfortably close is to just place a fret at the average, and then treat them as equivalent.
-That note would then no longer be a just note, but rather a tempered note.
-I have so far managed to avoid doing this.

 Now that we have the western scale more-or-less covered, we might want to include some other notes from foreign scales, or even make up our own scale.
 How do we search for likely notes?